PlaceSpeak/LUCD/readme.md

 **LUCD fields.txt**

 This is a list of the required and optional fields for the LUCD standard.
 This schema is the core component of the standard.
-These fields can ultimately be published in a number of formats, including XML and JSON.
+These fields can be published in a number of formats, including XML and JSON.

 Required fields are marked with an asterisk.